 Snow leopards in Mongolia

-Saving the lives of both snow leopards and their human neighbours
+We are funding Dr. Bayara Agvaantseren and her team in saving the lives of both snow leopards and their human neighbours

 Snow leopards are mostly found in the high, wild, rugged mountains that cross Central Asia.
 Here they hunt bharal (blue sheep), ibex and other smaller animals.
 These carnivores will also prey on domestic livestock and can consume 20-30 adult sheep every year making conflict with humans a real issue.